Jean de Moy: Long peace

 With peace declared in less favourable terms to the Protestants in the Treaty of Bergerac, the ligue movement fizzled out, both due to the lack of inciting cause, and due to the banning of all ligues as a term of the peace.
 Roncherolles brother François de Roncherolles seigneur de Maineville continued a die hard faction that did not dissolve.

 With plans to invade Scotland in favour of restoring Catholicism in the territory, Guise who hoped to lead such a project spent a great deal of time in Normandie planning during 1581.
-He found himself in regular correspondence with Meilleraye, who in his position as vice-admiral of Normandie would be of critical importance to such a venture.
-A meeting was arranged between Meilleraye's brother Jacques de Moy, seigneur de Pierrecourt, Jean le Myre, a member of Meilleraye's household and Meilleraye's cousin Nicolas de Moy, sieur de Vereins in the hopes of advancing the planning of the expedition.
+He found himself in regular correspondence with La Meilleraye, who in his position as vice-admiral of Normandie would be of critical importance to such a venture.
+A meeting was arranged between La Meilleraye's brother Jacques de Moy, seigneur de Pierrecourt, Jean le Myre, a member of La Meilleraye's household and La Meilleraye's cousin Nicolas de Moy, sieur de Vereins in the hopes of advancing the planning of the expedition.
 The plans gestated over the following years as he struggled for funds and domestic support.
 The death of the kings' brother Alençon in 1584 put them on a permanent hold as Guise became entirely consumed by domestic disputes.

 Alienation

 In 1583, Henri desired to reconsolidate the fractured governate of Normandie, with the aim of giving the key office to his favourite Anne de Joyeuse.
 He had long been concerned with Guisard influence in the province, and in 1580 had promoted Matignon to the office of Marshal, leading to his governorship falling into abeyance, however he desired to further weaken the family in the province.
 The three current governors could not simply be dispossessed without compensation however.
-To this end, Carrouges and Meilleraye were bought off with 60,000 livres each, to return to their lieutenant-general posts that they had occupied previously.
+To this end, Carrouges and La Meilleraye were bought off with 60,000 livres each, to return to their lieutenant-general posts that they had occupied previously.
 Carrouges insisted that his son would inherit his office, and this was granted.
-Meilleraye thus became the lieutenant general of Caux, Gisors and the Cotentin once more.
+La Meilleraye thus became the lieutenant general of Caux, Gisors and the Cotentin once more.
 Matignon proved more tenacious, and was bought off with a lieutenant-generalcy in Guyenne on the condition that his son would inherit his lieutenant-generalship in Normandie.
 Joyeuse's administration alarmed the notables of Normandie, while he was an ultra-Catholic, unlike some other of Henri's mignons he represented a significant royal consolidation of power at the expense of the local nobility.
 He appointed his relatives to the recently vacated governorships of Le Havre and Dieppe, further upsetting the Norman elite.
-Carrouges and Meilleraye were thus pushed further from the crown and towards the gestating beginnings of the second Ligue.
+Carrouges and La Meilleraye were thus pushed further from the crown and towards the gestating beginnings of the second Ligue.